-Jim Mustard enters his eighth season as York’s goalkeeper coach.
+Jim Mustard enters his 11th season as York’s goalkeeper coach.
 Mustard has made a huge impact in on the program during his tenure on the Spartan bench.

-In addition to his coaching duties with the Spartan squad, Mustard serves as the Athletic Director at nearby York Country Day School while he is also the head girls goalkeeper coach for the Maryland Olympic Development program, the Region 1 ODP program, and the head goalkeeping coach for FC York.
+In addition to his coaching duties with the Spartan squad, Mustard serves as the Director of Athletics & Facilities at nearby York Country Day School while he is also the head girls goalkeeper coach for the Maryland Olympic Development program, the Region 1 ODP program, and a national goalkeeper staff instructor for the United Soccer Coaches (NSCAA).
 Prior to serving with the Green and White, Mustard was the Millersville University goalkeeper coach.
-Mustard also holds a USSF "B" coaching licesne and NSCAA National Goalkeeping Diploma.
+Mustard also holds a USSF "B" coaching license and NSCAA Advanced National Goalkeeping Diploma with distinguished pass.

 Mustard resides in York with his daughter Kaylee.